An Intergenerational Center

 - On-site Intergenerational Program Manager to develop and administer purposeful intergenerational and interdisciplinary initiatives.

 - On-site OSU teaching, research, and service; with wellness and prevention offerings.

 Former Poindexter Village Community Building, adjacent to University Hospital East

 240 N. Champion Avenue, Columbus, Ohio 43203

 Each weekday, approximately 56 children and 50 older adults will be in attendance at the Center.

 OSU Faculty Collaborative Opportunities

 Follow this link to review ideas for interdiscplinary and intergenerational teaching, research and outreach efforts that could take place at the Center.
 These initiatives represent the interests of a core group of interdisciplinary OSU faculty members when asked "what could be" at the proposed Intergenerational Center.
 With the primary focus on intergenerational initiatives and what's best for the older adults, children and families that look to the Center for their care, this overview will be used to guide priorities, discussions, and the creation of intergenerational programming curriculum/activities, associated research, and teaching efforts that will take place at the Center.
-The next step of this visioning will take place later in 2014.
+Planning efforts will continue throughout 2014, with the Center projected to open early in 2015.